-Sure, I do have to meet in the middle from time to time with the people who matter to me.
-I’m not saying you should be completely insensitive to other people’s needs.
+Sure, I do have to meet in the middle from time to time with the people who are close to me.
+I’m not saying you should be completely insensitive to other people’s feelings.

-But it does feel good knowing that your SELF is valid, that your needs are relevant, that they are as important as anybody else’s, and that it is time you begin acknowledging and honoring them as you deserve.
+But it does feel good knowing that your SELF is legitimate, that you are relevant and as important as anybody else, and that it is time you begin acknowledging and honoring your sense of self as you deserve.